A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Benchmark preparation

-To overcome the mentioned limitations that hamper its use by test-suite based repair approaches, we introduce a new version of \quixbugs supplemented with test cases for reproducing buggy behaviors and a reference ground truth version for evaluating automatic repair patches.
-This new version of \quixbugs was already peer reviewed and accepted by the \quixbugs authors and integrated to their public repository at Github.
-The steps we carried out for creating the new version are:
+To overcome the mentioned limitations that hamper its use by test suite based repair approaches, we introduce a new version of \quixbugs supplemented with test cases for reproducing buggy behaviors and a ground truth version for evaluating automatic repair patches.
+This new version of \quixbugs was already peer-reviewed and accepted by the \quixbugs authors and integrated to their public repository at GitHub.
+The steps we carried out for creating the new version are: \begin{inparaenum}[\it 1) ]

-{1)} Fix Uncompilable Java Programs: By compiling the initial version Java programs of QuixBugs, we noticed that there were compile errors in some programs (e.g., \textit{breadth\_first\_search}).
-Some compile errors were designed as part of buggy programs.
-However, most automatic repair tools need dynamic analysis of buggy programs.
+\item Fix uncompilable Java programs.
+By compiling the initial version Java programs of QuixBugs, we noticed that there were compile errors in some programs (e.g., \emph{BREADTH\_}\emph{FIRST\_} \emph{SEARCH}).
+Some compilation errors were designed as part of buggy programs.
+However, most automatic repair tools do dynamic analysis of buggy programs.
 Hence, we need them all to be compilable and able to run the original buggy programs.

-{2)} Fix Incorrect Test Data: to test 31 out of 40 buggy Java programs, \quixbugs provides pairs of inputs and expected outputs written in JSON files in programs \textit{knapsack }, \textit{sqrt} and \textit{pascal}.
-Once we detected all incorrect inputs and outputs, we corrected them by proposing a new set of correct values.
+\item Fix incorrect test data.
+To test 31 out of 40 buggy Java programs, \quixbugs provides pairs of inputs and expected outputs written in JSON files.
+However, we found that some expected outputs from programs \textit{KNAPSACK}, \textit{SQRT} and \textit{PASCAL} were incorrect.
+Once we detected all incorrect inputs and outputs, we corrected them.

-{3)} Creation of JUnit Tests from JSON Files: \quixbugs uses a specific test driver based on JSON test cases.
-It executes the program using the inputs, and prints the output.
-The test driver simply prints out both expected output and actual output instead of using oracles.
-However, automatic repair tools usually expect \junit tests as oracle specification: each test executes the program passing the inputs via parameters and then compares the obtained output with that one expected via assertions.
-Thus, we implement an automatic \junit test generator to generate 224 JUnit tests (test methods in JUnit) for 31 programs from the given JSON files.
+\item Creation of JUnit tests from JSON files. \quixbugs uses a specific test driver based on JSON test cases.
+It executes the program using the inputs, and prints both the expected and actual outputs.
+However, automatic repair tools usually expect \junit tests as oracle specifications: each test executes the program passing the inputs via parameters and then compares the obtained output with that one expected via assertions.
+Thus, we implement an automatic \junit test generator to generate JUnit tests from the JSON files.
+In total, we generated 224 JUnit tests (test methods in JUnit) for the 31 programs having their inputs-outputs encoded in the JSON files.